jakedent/Reconnaissance/README.md

    1. Advanced WHOIS lookup - lists general WHOIS lookup information + sub domains.
    2. List network devices - list the devices connected to your network.
    3. WHOAMI - hilarious take on WHOIS and lists your configurations and details.
-   4. URL / IP port scanner - enter a url or ip and scan for open ports.
+   4. URL / IP port scanner - enter a URL or IP and scan for open ports.
    5. Promiscuous AP scan - enter monitor mode and scan for access points.
    6. Spoof / reset MAC address - generates and spoofs your mac address.
 'Reset [port]' resets mac configurations.
    7. Scan host on remote IP - list the devices connected to  remote IP.